-- Parental consent forms for screening are included in the registration packet.
-Teachers will obtain a copy of the consent form prior to administering screenings.
+- Parental consent forms for screening are distributed on your child's first day of school.
+Teachers will obtain a copy of the consent form before administering screenings.
 This copy will be kept in the child's portfolio. - Parents will be informed in writing of the screening results either through a letter sent home by the center's director or through written documentation of a teacher conference where results were shared. - In order to prevent the misidentification of children documents within the portfolio will include children's first and last name and date of assessment. - Summary sheets of all children screened will be given to the director.
-Children in need of follow up will be highlighted on the summary sheets.

-The director will review the screening tool for each child identified as in need of follow up.

-- The director will re-score the instrument to ensure accuracy of scoring. - The director will review the results with the parent and may rescore the instrument based on parental input.
+Children in need of follow-up will be highlighted on the summary sheets.
+The director will review the screening tool for each child identified as in need of follow-up. - The director will re-score the instrument to ensure accuracy of scoring. - The director will review the results with the parent and may rescore the instrument based on parental input.